Information on COVID-19

 Within a month, you will receive a more comprehensive report with information about your child’s specific diagnosis, therapy recommendations, referrals to healthcare providers who can help and resources near you that offer support or therapy for your child.

-Riley at IU Health has offered child development services for over 45 years.
+Riley at IU Health has offered child development services for 50 years.
 We are here to help you better understand your child’s behavior and the steps you can take to help him or her thrive at school and home.
 We work closely with you as well as the Developmental Pediatrics and Psychiatry departments at Riley at IU Health to provide comprehensive care to your child.

 Our pediatric specialists provide patient- and family-centered care for most related conditions.
 The links below provide more specific information about some, but not all, of the conditions that we treat.